Skip to main content

 Stop Loss Options:

-• Fixed stop loss: 2-3% below entry (for longs) or above entry (for shorts)
+• Fixed stop loss: 2-3% below entry (longs) or above entry (shorts)

-• Dynamic stop loss: Below the Volume SuperTrend line (for longs) or above it (for shorts)
+• Dynamic stop loss: Below the Volume SuperTrend line (longs) or above it (shorts)

-• Trailing stop: Trail your stop below the line as the trend continues
+• Trailing stop: Trail below the line as trend continues

 • ATR-based stop: 2x ATR distance from entry